tobek/laminae/notes.md

 - sleep
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
+- strange loops
+    + Synthesis lamina. relies on the existence of structured/hierarchical stuff but also violates it
 - used
     + https://en.wikipedia.org/wiki/Rotation_method
     + an infinite jest (/burning man/blockchain/lsd)-inspired thing, something where everyone annoyingly loves it, raves, but it's actually good and changes your ife